Skip to content

 cumulativeSpentMinor + currentPayment <= maxAmountMinor

-Session authority responsibility: - MUST track cumulative spending per scope (SESSION, DAY, VEHICLE, FLEET) - MUST pass cumulativeSpentMinor to the verifier for correct enforcement - MUST NOT issue new SPAs when cumulative spending would exceed maxAmountMinor
+Session authority responsibility: - MUST track cumulative spending per scope (SESSION, DAY, VEHICLE, FLEET) - MAY pass cumulativeSpentMinor to verifier helpers for local checks - MUST NOT present SBAs when cumulative spending would exceed maxAmountMinor

 Offline trust assumption: In offline or air-gapped environments (e.g., vehicles without real-time connectivity), cumulative enforcement relies on the session authority (typically the vehicle wallet) maintaining the spending counter in trusted local storage.
 The verifier cannot independently verify the counter's accuracy in offline mode; this is an accepted trust assumption for offline deployments.